topojson/topojson-server/README.md

 geo2topo states=us-states.json > us.json
 ```

-For convenience, you can omit the object name and specify only the file *name*; the object name will be the basename of the file, with the directory and extension removed.
+For convenience, you can omit the object name and specify only the output *file* name; the object name will be the basename of the file, with the directory and extension removed.
 For example, to convert the states.json GeoJSON FeatureCollection to a TopologyJSON topology with the “states” object in us.json:

 ```
 geo2topo states.json > us.json